ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step12.md

 ## Update the Pages

-For the purposes of this application, it will be sufficient modifiy the screens such that if the device is offline they will net fetch the data and they will warn the user that the data (if it exists) may be stale.
+For the purposes of this application, it will be sufficient modifiy the screens such that if the device is offline they will not fetch the data and they will warn the user that the data (if it exists) may be stale.

 Here is an example from the Current Weather page: